j0057/arch/README.md

 This function should be exported with `export -f`, and it should partition, format and mount the disk, ideally using `partition()`.

-#### Callback: configure\_network

-This function should configure the network... whatever that means.
-For me, it means tying the MAC addresses to interface names using udev rules, creating netctl profiles, and later enabling `netctl-ifplugd@.service` for ethernet interfaces, and `netctl-auto@.service` for wireless interfaces.

-TODO: create a `network()` helper that does this

 #### Callback: post\_install